 After a glass or three of wine.
 What’s up is the atto notorio.
 Because I am a resident, I needed to make an appointment at the tribunal in Florence and bring two friends who speak Italian and can legally declare to an official that I am able, sane and not a murderer to marry.
 These witnesses must know you well, not be family members or future family members and if they don’t speak Italian, you need an official interpreter.
 If you don’t live in Italy, than you need to do this at the closest Italian consulate in your home state and do it fast, as waiting lists can be long.

 If you are in Florence, and a resident, apparently you can make this appointment over the phone or email.
 But naturally we got hung up on 200 times and had no email replies.
 So we went to the tribunal, made an appointment for the next week, and I convinced my friends by begging them and offering to pay for breakfast.
-A cappuccino can cure any bureaucratic hangover.
+A cappuccino can cure any bureaucratic hangover, but tequila is better.

 Remember to bring, in addition to your legal identification, two marca da bollo’s of 16 euros, and one of 11 euros, then you can pick it up after four to ten days.
 If you need it quicker, bring two marca da bollo’s 16 euros and one of 33, this way you get it right away.